Vicnature/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago removes c and C from input
 21-reverse reverses its input
-22-users_and_homes displays all users and their home directories,sorted by users
+22-users_and_homes displays all users and their home directories,sorted by users 100-empty_casks finds all empty files and directories in the current directoroy and all sub-directories 101-gifs lists all files with a .gif extension in the current directory and all its subdirectories 102-acrostic decodes acrostics
+103-the_biggest_fan parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests